 What is Form 1098-T?

 Form 1098-T, Tuition Statement: When figuring an education credit or the tuition and fees deduction, use only the amounts you paid and are deemed to have paid during the tax year for qualified education expenses.
 In most cases, the student should receive Form 1098-T from the eligible educational institution by January 31st.
-An institution may choose to report either payments received during the calendar year (box 1), or amounts billed during the calendar year (box 2), for qualified education expenses.
-However, the amounts in boxes 1 and 2 of Form 1098-T might be different than the amount you actually paid and are deemed to have paid.
+We are required by the IRS to report payments received during the calendar year in (box 1) for qualified education expenses.
 In addition, the Form 1098-T should give you other information for that institution, such as adjustments made for prior years, the amount of scholarships or grants, reimbursements, or refunds, and whether the student was enrolled at least half- time or was a graduate student.
 The eligible educational institution may ask for a completed Form W-9S, Request for Student's or Borrower's Taxpayer Identification Number and Certification, or similar statement to obtain the student's name, address, and taxpayer identification number.

-Note: Stanislaus State reports amounts billed, box 2.
+Note: Stanislaus State reports amounts paid, box 1.

 How do I receive a copy of Form 1098-T?